couds/react-bulma-components/README.md

 You can find the Storybook stories of all components [here](https://couds.github.io/react-bulma-components/)

+### V3

+- Currently V3 its in beta.
+You can try it wirh `npm install react-bulma-component@next`.
+- There may be some bugs in this version please be sure to **test** it before using it on you project

 ### V2 Documentation

 - If you are using v2 please see the Readme on [Here](https://couds.github.io/react-bulma-components/)